Introduction to Types of Network

 8. Virtual Private Network (VPN)

-Virtual Private Network (VPN) offers the best of both the world experience for online users by providing them the security of the local networks while accessing the public internet.
+Virtual Private Network (VPN) offers the best of both the world experience for online users by providing them with the local networks’ security while accessing the public internet.
 In VPN, a private secured tunnel enables users to access the internet in a protected way as they work in their own network.
 Users access VPN servers through client software installed in their Desktop/Laptop/Tab/ Mobile devices.
-Client software sends the data to the VPN server in an encrypted way, masking the identity of the users and the VPN server, in turn, routes the data to the final online destination in a secure way.
+Client software sends the data to the VPN server in an encrypted way, masking the user’s identity and the VPN server, in turn, routes the data to the final online destination in a secure way.

 Internet is a network of all networks connected through Routers, gateways, and bridges using Internet protocols.
 Users connect to the internet through Browsers using URL and get the information they want.